 Stripe users in Australia can accept BECS Direct Debit payments from customers with an Australian bank account.

-During the payment flow, businesses must collect a mandate: customers need to provide their bank account details—consisting of the account holder’s name, the Bank-State-Branch (BSB) number, and the bank account number—and accept the mandate Service Agreement.
+As part of the payment process, businesses must collect a mandate that includes the customer’s bank account details (account holder’s name, the Bank-State-Branch or BSB number, and the bank account number) and must also accept the mandate Service Agreement.
 This gives the business an authorization to debit the account.
-Stripe is able to generate this mandate for businesses to present to their customers.
+Stripe can generate this mandate for businesses to present to their customers.

 BECS Direct Debit is a reusable, delayed notification payment method.
 This means that it can take up to 4 business days to receive notification on the success or failure of a payment after you initiate a debit from the customer’s account.